kraeuterk/DRP-ABM/Tumor-Microenvironment-README.md

 To experiment:
 (0) Download NetLogo and all relevant files found in this repository.
-(1) Choose the number of "cancer cells" in the model and behaviroal probabilities via the sliders on the interface.
+(1) Choose the number of "cancer cells" in the model and behavioral probabilities via the sliders on the interface.
 (2) Click the "setup" button to initialize the TME.
 (3) Click the "go" button to run a simulation.